collapsed-stacks/startups/questions/7598/what-should-i-do-with-my-tuition-teacher-finding-idea.md

 - tagged: `growth`, `idea`
 - score: 4

-<p>I have a startup idea to start a tuition teacher finding website in Pakistan.
+I have a startup idea to start a tuition teacher finding website in Pakistan.
 After doing the research I have found out that some people are doing this but people aren't using their solution.
 After doing research of international level, I realized that none of the tuition teacher finding website drive enough traffic that it should be called a successful business.
-What should I do with my idea?</p>
+What should I do with my idea?

 ## Answer 7602